JsonStore/apis/CONTRIBUTING.md

 ## Guidelines
 - contribute an entire directory representing a mock database
 - should contain at least one collection with appropriate data
-- add a README.md file within the directory according to [Repo Structure](https://github.com/JsonStore/apis/blob/main/CONTRIBUTING.md#readme-structure)
+- add a README.md file within the directory according to [README Structure](https://github.com/JsonStore/apis/blob/main/CONTRIBUTING.md#readme-structure)
 - do not create a PR changing directories & collection files thats are not contributed by you
 - only create PRs with significant changes